GraphBLAS/graphblas-api-cpp/markdown/functional.md

 class plus<T, U, void>;
 ```

-Version of `grb::plus` with return type deduced.
+Version of `grb::plus` with explicit types for the arguments, but return type deduced.

 #### grb::plus::operator()